Phenomenologists of reading

 But every good book should be re-read as soon as it is finished.
 After the sketchiness of the first reading comes the creative work of reading.
 We must then know the problem that confronted the author.
 The second, then the third reading...give us, little by little, the solution of this problem.
 Imperceptabily, we give ourselves the illusion that both the problem and the solution are ours.
 The psychological nuance: "I should have written that," establishes us as phenomenologists of reading.2

 Criteria for what counts as a "good book" may vary from person to person.
-But I can't imagine any genuinely good book with respect to which it wouldn't be worth establishing oneself as a "phenomenologist of reading".
+But I can't imagine a genuinely good book with respect to which it wouldn't be worth establishing oneself as a "phenomenologist of reading".

 I can't think of one I've read multiple times, where I didn't gain a great deal from the effort.